bhattlab/MGEfinder/docs/howitworks.md

 [Back to main page](../README.md)

 # How it works
-The *mustache* workflow is described by the schematic below:
+The *mgefinder* workflow is described by the schematic below:
 ![alt text](img/workflow.png)

 All that is required is a reference genome and short-read (less than 300 bp) sequencing data of the organism under study.

-The *mustache* software suite provides tools to perform most of the analyses depicted above, including:
+The *mgefinder* software suite provides tools to perform most of the analyses depicted above, including:

 * Identifying candidate insertion sites and generates consensus sequence of insertion flanks (see `findflanks` and command)